Aniruddha-kotal/NodeCraft-Inventory-Manager/README2.md

 The application is Hosted on AWS EC2 Linux instance.
 This README provides all the CRUL commands and JSON scripts where needeed to test and use the application.
+My application is cloned in the EC2 path - /home/ec2-user/NodeProject/node

 ## AWS EC2 App Check README